rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-22-numerical-optimization.md

 ## Adam and SGD (Pytorch)

-Next we will use Adam and SGD (stochastic gradient descent) optimizers in Pytorch to solve our problem.
-The details of Adam and SGD are out of scope for this post.
-However, we will go through the process of casting our problem in the language of neural network, so that way may plug any available optimizer in a library like Pytorch to solve.
+Next we will use Adam and SGD (stochastic gradient descent) optimizers in Pytorch.
+Instead of randomly modifying the shape, these optimizers inspect the function to look for the downward slope and change the list of points according to that.
+Moreover many (or all) elements of the $r$ list are changed at once, instead of just one.
+Both these modifications speed up the convergence significantly.
+Further details of Adam and SGD are out of scope for this post.
+However, we will go through the process of casting our problem in the language of neural network, which allows us to use any available optimizer in a library like Pytorch.

-In a typical neural network learning problem, we have a list of input-output pairs: Image/labels, audio/words, or sentence/sentiment and we seek to minimize the prediction error.
+A typical problem solved with neural nets is supervised: we have a list of input-output pairs: Image/labels, audio/words, or sentence/sentiment and we seek to minimize the prediction error.
 The isoperimetric problem, on the other hand, is a pure optimization problem.
 We aren't provided any input/output pairs.
 Our problem is to arrange $N$ ordered points into a shape that maximizes the area formed by their loop while keeping the perimeter fixed.
-Therefore our input will be a constant scalar of value `x = 1.0` and output will be `n_points` radius values (one for each value of $\theta$ between
+Therefore our input will be a constant and output will be a list of radius values (one for each value of
-$0^\circ$ and $360^\circ$).
+$\theta$ between $0^\circ$ and $360^\circ$).

 Though we have no inputs, we still need parameters whose adjustments will give us the list of points.
-(Such adjustable parameters are called 'weights' in neural network language.)
-To begin, we create our fully-connected 1-layer network architecture with 1 input, 100 hidden weights and $N$ outputs ($N$ is the length of the list of points).
+These adjustable parameters are called 'weights' in neural network language.
+To begin, we create our fully-connected 1-layer network architecture with 1 input, 100 hidden weights and $N$ outputs.

 <figure>
     <img src="{{site.url}}/assets/img/neuralnet.png" alt='neural net' width='300' style='margin: 10px;'>